a2o/snoopy/doc/CONTRIBUTING.md

 - src/filterregistry.h     (one reference)
 - src/filterregistry.c     (two references)

-Pushing code upstream:
+# Creating pull requests for upstream merges

+Commits:
 - your commits should be easily readable, with concise comments
 - your commits should follow the KISS principle: do one thing, and do it well

+Branching:
+- branch name: feature/my-shiny-new-snoopy-feature-title for new features
+- branch name: bugfix/my-totally-non-hackish-workaround for bugfixes
+- branch name: master (avoiding creating dedicated branch) may only be used for trivial fixes

+Pull requests:
+- do not create pull requests from master branch, unless absolutely sure to do so
-- same goes for pull requests - one pull request should contain one change only (one bugfix or one feature at a time)
+- one pull request should contain one change only
+    (one bugfix or one feature at a time)
 - if you have developed multiple features and/or bugfixes, create separate branches for each one of them, and request merges for each branch